lostjared/ats/README.md

 # ats

-This project is currently under development and is in its initial phases.
 The primary objective is self-education on interpreters.
 It experiments with various concepts, drawing significant inspiration from the book "the Atari Assembler".
 While not a precise replication, and despite some errors, it's aimed at providing a valuable learning experience.

 Necessary tools for the program include: autoconf, automake, libtool, make, g++, and readline."